danlkv/pyrofiler/README.rst

 Quick start
 -----------

-Contextmanager that measers time of execution
+Contextmanager that measures time of execution

 .. code-block:: python